jyothibasuk/Docker-AKS-project/README.md

 CICD Pipeline for Deploying JAVA application into Azure Kubernetes Service cluster from Azure container registry

 Step-1
-Create Linux machine in VM.
+Create Linux machine i VM    .

 Here size of vm is D2s_V3(8GB RAM & 2 Vcpus) – high cost, you can use Standard_B2(4GB RAM & 2 Vcpus) to reduce cost -choose as per your load requirement.